casst01/Sherlock-Tal/README.md

 / Dynamic Parameters in Datasources
-/ Passing Arguments to components for use in ComponentEvents / FacebookDataSourceManager to auto pass through accessToken as arg
-- Datasource not reloading after setParam()
+/ Passing Arguments to components for use in ComponentEvents / FacebookDataSourceManager to auto pass through accessToken as arg / Datasource not reloading after setParam()
+- Move facebook datsources from datasourcemanager to facebookdatasource manager
+- CSS + polish
+- Dummy FB Account for demo

 # What this base project doesnt do..
 - Deal with peristing access token
 - Deal with access token expiry

+# Caveats
+- TALs carousel breaks when it has just one item.